neocotic/Backbone.Do/README.md

 });
 ```

-Now the `Book` model has the 2 additional functions; `buy` and `getPages` which, when called, will
+Now the `Book` model has the 2 additional functions; `buy` and `getPages` which, when called, will result in a request
-result in a request being sent to the server based on their options as well as any options passed
+being sent to the server based on their options as well as any data and/or options passed in.
-in.

 ``` javascript
 var hobbit = new Book({